cloudentity/cac/README.md

 #### Push configuration from multiple directories

-To push configration from multiple directories, either pass an array to the `storage.dir_path` or use `STORAGE_DIR_PATH` env variable multiple times.
+To push configration from multiple directories, either pass an array to the `storage.dir_path` or use `STORAGE_DIR_PATH` with multiple paths split by a comma.

 ```bash
 cac --config examples/e2e/config.yaml push --workspace cdr_australia-demo-c67evw7mj4